'Japanized' ethnic minority in Taiwan struggling to restore their own language | The Japan Times

 Indigenous people face not only the language barrier but also environmental issues.

 At a community center, a gathering of Aohua villagers discussed development plans for another stone pit on the upper side of the hamlet.
-They voiced concerns about the plans, with one saying, “It may further the destruction of the environment” and another saying, “It might have adverse effects on the younger generation.”
+They voiced concerns about the plans, with one saying “it may further the destruction of the environment” and another saying that “it might have adverse effects on the younger generation.”

-There are numerous quarries on the nearby mountain and many men from the village make their living as truck drivers, carrying the stone quarried from the pits.
+There are numerous quarries on the nearby mountain and many men from the village make their living as truck drivers, transporting the stone quarried from the pits.

-Sicyang has launched a group to protect their ethnic identity and to try to conserve the environment of the hamlet and revitalize their traditional culture.
+Sicyang has launched a group to protect the Atayal ethnic identity, and to try to conserve the environment of the hamlet and revitalize their traditional culture.

 “I believe there are similar problems around the world.
 The strong foist what they do not want on the ethnic minority’s land,” Hayung Noqan, a 47-year-old elementary school teacher, said after the briefing at the center.
 Born in Aohua, Hayung has studied the hamlet’s history.